 The region between any two consecutive minima both above and below O will be bright.
 A narrow slit, therefore, produces a series of bright and dark regions with the first bright region at the centre of the pattern.

 Diffraction of X-rays by Crystals

-The wavelength of any electromagnetic wave can be determined if a grating of the proper spacing i.e. of the order of wavelength λ of the wave, is available.
+The wavelength of an electromagnetic wave can be determined if a grating of the proper spacing i.e. of the order of wavelength λ of the wave, is available.
 X-rays are electromagnetic waves of very short wavelengths ( of the order of 0.1 nm).
 It would be impossible to construct a grating having such a small spacing by the cutting process.
 However: the atomic spacing in a solid is known to be about 0.1 nm.
-In 1913, Max von Laue suggested that the regular array of atoms in a crystal solid could act as a three-dimensional diffraction patterns are complex because of the three-dimensional diffraction grating for X-rays.
-Subsequent experiment confirmed this prediction.
-The diffraction patterns are complex because of the three dimensional nature of the crystal.
+In 1913, Max von Laue suggested that the regular array of atoms in a crystal solid could act as a three-dimensional diffraction pattern are complex because of the three-dimensional diffraction grating for X-rays.
+The subsequent experiment confirmed this prediction.
+The diffraction patterns are complex because of the three-dimensional nature of the crystal.
 Nevertheless, x-ray diffraction has proved to be an invaluable technique for studying crystalline structures and for understanding the structure of matter.

 A collimated beam of x-rays is incident on a crystal.
 The diffracted beams are very intense in certain directions, corresponding to constructive interference from waves reflected from layers of atoms in the crystal.
 The diffracted beams can be detected by a photographic film, and they form array of spots known as a Laue pattern.
 One can deduce the crystalline structure by analyzing the positions and intensities of the various spots in the pattern.